xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 ## 7. What is formalism?

-# chapter 2 theses of the system
+# CHAPTER 2 THESES OF THE SYSTEM

 ## 8. Theses and rules of inference